tomme10/platformer-game/README.md

 # Neon-Game

-This game is a simple 8-level platformer game
+This game is a simple 8-level platformer

 It has compiled executables for windows incuded